♫ Listening to: Beggin for Thread by Banks ♫

 Vegan Cookie Pop Ingredients

-- ¾ cup sugar (I like organic evaporated cane juice)
+- ¾ cup organic evaporated cane juice (or any vegan sugar)

 - 1 teaspoon vanilla extract